saminiir/saminiir.github.io/_drafts/2016-06-21-installing-arch-linux-on-dell-xps-15.markdown

 The `initrd /intel-ucode.img` is the microcode for Intel processors - if you have one, install the `intel-ucode` package.

 Now you can exit the chroot (`exit`) and reboot.
 If all went well, you should be asked to unlock the root partition's encryption and be awarded with a login shell.

+In the next post, I'll describe the steps to configure a straightforward userspace setup for Arch Linux.

 {% include twitter.html %}